CervelliRic/ADM-HW4/README.md

 ## 2) Find the duplicates!

 You can check in this repository HASHING.ipynb here there is our code about this part.
 We downloaded  passwords2.txt file and we took it  as input.
 Each row corresponds to a string of 20 characters.We define our hash function that associates a value to each string.
-The goal wads to check whether there are some duplicate strings.
+The goal is to check whether there are some duplicate strings.
-- in the first case order was not important.
+- in the first case, order is not important.
 Thus, "AABA" = "AAAB".
 - in the second case "AABA" != "AAAB"